 The goals of library binding have changed since the advent of industrialized book binding.
 Until the later 20th century, library binders strove to produce sturdy, economical, serviceable bindings.
 As librarians and users began to take a fresh look at the physical quality of library materials, however, and became concerned with the openability of a book and photocopying problems associated with oversewing, the goals of library binding broadened.
-In 1984 Jan Merrill-Oldham identified the following desirable characteristics of a library binding: 1) The binding should be as conservative as possible, altering the text block minimally; 2) the binding should be as non-damaging to the text block as possible and should not shorten its useful life; 3) the bound volume should open easily to a 180° position to facilitate non-damaging photocopying; and 4) the bound volume should stay open when resting face up on a flat surface so the reader has both hands free and can take notes easily.1 Today good openability and minimal intervention, as well as durability and low cost, are the primary goals of library binding.
+In 1984 Jan Merrill-Oldham identified the following desirable characteristics of a library binding:

+Even though the Standard and Guide should be consulted no matter how limited the amount of binding being contracted, sometimes this is not possible.
+This is more likely to be the case in very small institutions—such as small museums, historical societies, and historic sites—where the amount of binding being done is minimal, staff time is severely restricted, and staff members' knowledge of binding is limited.
 The following guidelines were drawn up with the needs of these institutions in mind.
 They are intended to assist library staff members in specifying binding so that basic standards of quality will be met and inadvertent damage avoided.
 It is important to remember that there are exceptions to every rule and that there will be books for which these guidelines are not appropriate.

 When questioned informally, several library binders indicated that their firms would take measures such as these if requested to do so.
 You may need to search for a binder who is interested in this type of work.
-In selecting a binder, choose one who is certified by the Library Binding Institute.
+In selecting a binder, choose one who is certified by the Library Binding Council.
 That way you will be sure the binder is familiar with these procedures as well as with current trends and new techniques.

 The author gratefully acknowledges the assistance of Jan Merrill-Oldham, Paul Parisi, and Robert deCandido in the preparation of this preservation leaflet.
 Written by Sherelyn Ogden, 1999 and updated by Bexx Caswell-Olson, 2019.